Dillon-Z-Dong/simple-mac-terminal-reminder/README.md

 Time (default ➜ 5m0s): 2m30s
 Message (default ➜ 2m 30s reminder): ?

-Enter any text you'd like to see when the reminder pops up.
+Enter any text you would like to see when the reminder pops up.
 This will be displayed in both the notification and dialog box.

 Message (default ➜ 2m 30s reminder): 🐰🐰🐰